muzzaleeni/wdc/README.md

+##Contributors:
+  - Xhesilda Lutaj
+  - Santiago Dominguez Ham
 ## !!
 Must read !!

 ## From sprint_1 to sprint_2

+    We talked to one of the tas, and we missuderstood or better said didn't think that you would check the differnces made to the first sprint this way, and we created a sprint2 folder.
+Because the changes are anway       big from the first sprint, and because we have built everything upon sprin2 structure and would have to do a lot of changes to commit all the changes to sprint1, we are leaving it as it is and add details what the     changes were, and how we integrated the first print into our second sprint.
+    In the following lines of the readme you will see the changes made and what we could make used from the first sprint.
+Please reach out to us if further question or unsure how to test something because we haven't added enough details:
+    xlutaj@constructor.unversity
+    sdominguezham@constructor.university
     The first sprint was hardcoding one query, the one in example on Teams channel, so the only functions we could make use of were the DataBaseConnection and some code from the Datacube object
     The parameters of the __init__ function of the CoverageQuery class from the sprint_1/wdc/connectionras.py have been integrated in sprint_2/wdc/wrapper/coverages.py classes and functions

 - sprint_1/connectionras.py/ class CoverageQuery: